 We're currently trying to sell our house.
 Nothing exciting there, but it means my ability to mess up the kitchen is severely limited.
 Couple that with the fact that my family still needs to eat dinner every night and you'll see I've got myself quite the conundrum.
 I need solutions for delicious dinners that don't make a big mess and minimize the amount of dirty dishes they generate.

 As a Canadian man with a wife from Wisconsin, there is certainly never a shortage of cheese or beer in our house.
 This delicious soup incorporates both into a dish like nothing you’ve probably ever tasted before.
 This vegetable broth based soup is hearty, filling, and delicious.
+With a bit of bite from the horseradish, and great depth of flavour thanks to the sauteed onion, garlic, and roasted red pepper, this sharp cheddar and dark beer soup is a perfect dish to start off any meal and perfect to feed to your hungry football playoff guests.

 2014 is ramping up into holiday season before bidding us a fond adieu.
 That means a lot of entertaining and cooking for friends and family.
 To help you stay inspired I went through all of the YMC recipes I posted this year and chose my absolute favourites for you below.